Fresh and Still version download

 As I don't know which other flags are to be set on this page I keep all open.

-#1 Updated by reinhold stapf about 3 years ago
+#1 Updated by reinhold stapf over 3 years ago

 Some additional comments to my first posting; partially triggered by reading website mails.

 What follows is basically a sketch on how the LibO download page (http://www.libreoffice.org/download/libreoffice-fresh/) could look like to provide all information needed and being very easy to be used..

 I had a look at the AOO download site and their "Download Apache OpenOffice" looks pretty good to me; the rest I regard not as that good.